 | Training & education | Short shared workshops or case-based sessions on methods and limits | Mutual trust and clearer referral choices |

 Data privacy and consent: I store records securely, share information only with explicit consent, and follow applicable privacy standards to protect people’s information—please ask for details when we connect.
+(If you are referring from a New Zealand service, I comply with the NZ Privacy Act and local health information guidelines; I can provide specifics on request.)

 If you are a clinician or service provider, contact me to discuss referrals, a liaison meeting, or a short training session: +256778320910.